 Welch pointed out that some of the greatest challenges include creating division between areas of the home, making a cohesive design throughout the space, choosing colors and furniture that fits and keeping the home organized and tidy while everything is exposed.

-Fortunately years of experience have given him a wealth of knowledge when it comes to working through
+Fortunately years of experience have given him a wealth of knowledge

 There are many ways you can give your home a sense of personality, but if you want to add some fun into your home decor, then some Totoro home decor is exactly what you need.